Full 2012 Mazda Mazda5 Review

 There's another advantage the Mazda 5 has over its quasi-family mobile competitors -- it's fun to drive.
 Like the Mazda 3, it goes around corners with control and poise.
 Some automakers may boast that their minivans or SUVs "handle like a car," but the Mazda 5 actually does.
 In fact, it handles like a really good car.
 Because of its smaller size, it's also much easier to maneuver through tighter spaces, and you won't have to think twice about squeezing into compact parking spots.

 That said, the 2012 Mazda 5 certainly isn't for everyone.
 Some folks really do need commodious space, and there's something to be said for V6 power on hilly terrain or with a full load of people aboard.
 The Mazda 5 also isn't available with certain features common to regular minivans, like power-operated sliding doors, sunshades or factory-installed navigation and entertainment systems.
-In contrast, the all-new 2012 Ford C-Max -- also a mini minivan built on a platform shared with the Mazda 5 ? has all sorts of electronics features.
+In contrast, the Ford C-Max -- also a mini minivan built on a platform shared with the Mazda 5 ? has all sorts of electronics features.
 Still, the Mazda 5 has everything you need and enough passenger and cargo space for most young families.
 Essentially a design hybrid between a minivan and a wagon, the Mazda 5 is a great alternative choice and definitely worth a look in these lean economic times.

 Body Styles, Trim Levels, and Options